School of Medicine - Visiting Students

 The Visiting Student Program at the Wake Forest School of Medicine provides an enriching opportunity for both the school and the applicant.
 In order for an applicant to attend an elective rotation, the student must be actively pursuing a Doctor of Medicine degree and in good academic standing at his or her home school.
 Doctor of Osteopathic Medicine students are also welcome to apply, and must do so through Visiting Student Application Services (VSAS).

 Wake Forest School of Medicine uses VSAS, Visiting Student Application Services.
 In order for a student to be considered in the Visiting Student Program, he or she must submit a complete application through VSAS.
-Please note that Wake Forest School of Medicine does have additional institutional requirements as noted on the VSAS page.
-The supplemental documents required for a studentfound below, or on the VSAS Wake Forest School of Medicine page.
 Doctor of Osteopathic Medicine students will need to submit their application through VSAS as well.

 Elective/course descriptions may be reviewed by assessing the Fourth Year Course Catalog in VSAS.
 Please note that there is limited availability for each elective offered.

 All students who apply to the Visiting Student Program must

 upload the following requirements to their VSAS application to be considered

 - Academic Transcript

 - Two Letters of recommendation from a faculty

 member with whom the student has worked in an in-patient setting (two